newjersey/feedback-api/README.md

 This project is for the REST API that handles interactions on the feedback widget UI and adds this data to a database, currently Google Sheets.
 It is deployed to AWS Lambda + API Gateway.
 For full architecture of feedback system, see "Technical diagram" section below.

-This project has been generated using the `aws-nodejs-typescript` template from the [Serverless framework](https://www.serverless.com/).
-For detailed instructions, please refer to the [documentation](https://www.serverless.com/framework/docs/providers/aws/).

 ## Endpoints

-For the latest information on the API endpoints maintained, see the functions imported and configured within the `serverless.ts` file.
-Within the `src/functions/` folder, each sub-folder corresponds to an API endpoint, and the `index.ts` file within it has detail on the type of endpoint.
-For example, see `src/functions/comment/index.ts` and `src/functions/comment/schema.ts` for details on the `POST /comment` endpoint.
+For the latest information on the API endpoints maintained, see the functions imported and configured within the `feedback-api-stack.ts` file.
+Within the `src/functions/` folder, each file corresponds to an API endpoint.
+For example, see `src/functions/comment.ts` for details on the `POST /comment` endpoint.
 For a quick summary, this repo supports the following endpoints:

 - `POST /rating` - saves Yes/No rating to database
 - `POST /comment`- saves text comment to database (and cleans PII)